dominichu93/dominichu93/README.md

 Help us bring our robots to life and join our mission to bring automation to the construction industry to create affordable, beautiful, high-quality housing for everyone.
 If you're new to robotics, you should read Bouke's post about [getting in robotics as a software engineer](https://bou.ke/blog/robotics/).

-We're at an inflection point, we are making revenue, have strong customer demand and are scaling up our team and production to deliver a growing pipeline of deployments.
+We're at an inflection point, our company is generating revenue, has strong customer demand and are scaling up our team and production to deliver a growing pipeline of deployments.

 We value high ownership, and practical problem-solving.
 We value generalists who want to make real world impact by coding, prototyping hardware, or running robots on-site